ab12gu/biomembrane-rupture/README.md

 Hi,

 This is my summer 2017 research project covering the creation of a simulation to model cellular fracture.
-The project has produced a research paper that has been submitted to the journal Experimental Mechanics.
+The project has produced a research paper that has been submitted to the journal Nanoscale.

 For more information on the project, please check out the info folder on my github.